How to Write and Update Your Employee Handbook + Template

 The Challenge of Keeping Handbooks Up-to-Date

 Certainly, it takes an ongoing effort to keep the employee handbook up-to-date.
 This is especially true for small companies without an HR director.
 Firstly, the person tasked doesn’t always have time to work out the details.
 In some companies, writing and updating the handbook is a dreaded task.
 As a result, no one is eager to take ownership and the buck gets passed around.
 Secondly, printing costs sink tight budgets.
 This is unfortunate.
 After all, small businesses need a good handbook as much as larger ones.

 Problems With Outdated Employee Handbooks

 Why You Might Need Multiple Handbook Versions

 If you have workers in many states, you may need a separate compliance section for each state.
 Talk to your business attorney or state Department of Labor.
 For example, if you are based in California, you may need a separate section for workers in specific cities.
 In addition, New York state expanded qualified leave beyond the federal law.

 Your Handbook Represents Your Business

 When your employee manual is outdated, it reflects poorly on your company.
 And as employees discover that it’s incorrect, pretty soon everyone ignores it.
 Employees have to ask their manager or the HR staff every time they have a question.
 Unfortunately, incorrect information and informal policies can spread through the workforce.

 20 Reasons You May Need To Update Your Employee Handbook in 2022

 In this chapter, we discuss 20 specific reasons you may need to update your staff manual.

-Certainly, keeping your employee handbook up-to-date is not simply a matter of convenience.
-It is necessary for legal compliance.
-It’s important to remember it can and will be used as a legal document.
+It’s important to remember that your handbook can be used as a legal document.
 If an employee brings a case against your company, you may be held to the standards in your handbook.
 If your handbook wouldn’t protect you, update it with guidance from your legal counsel.